141512114/NextDashboardApp/README.md

 Blog posts are little cards and their corresponding pages display the content and metadata in a rather primitive way, which in turn makes the posts easier to read because of the lack of distractions (which aren't always ads).
 I used the UI Library _Mantine_ and almost all of their components styles were left untouched.
+Bootstrap is also hanging around, but just to make my life easier.
-The in-app API might be a little bit overkill for this project, but as soon as i heared about it i had to implement it.
+The in-app API might be a little bit overkill for this project, but, as soon as i heared about it, i had to implement it.

 ## Challenges